strengejacke/ggeffects/README.md

   `ggpredict(typical = c(numeric = "mean", factor = "mode"))`,
   i.e. non-focal predictors are set to their mean (numeric variables) or mode (factors, or “most common” value in case of character vectors).
-- `"marginalmeans"`: calls `ggemmeans()`, i.e. non-focal predictors are#’ set to their mean (numeric variables) or marginalized over the levels or “values” for factors and character vectors.
+- `"marginalmeans"`: calls `ggemmeans()`, i.e. non-focal predictors are set to their mean (numeric variables) or marginalized over the levels or “values” for factors and character vectors.
 Marginalizing over the factor levels of non-focal terms computes a kind of “weighted average” for the values at which these terms are hold constant.
 - `"empirical"`: calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
 Technically, `ggaverage()` calculates predicted values for each observation in the